INTERNAL TRAINING (Academic year)

 All newly-recruited CCR2P personnel go through a mandatory training on the nature, history, and normative and legal underpinnings of the Responsibility to Protect (R2P).
 This training consists of:

-3 A short quiz that will help you synthesize this information and solidify your understanding of it (Due 3 weeks from the date of your letter of appointment)
+3 A short quiz that will help you synthesize this information and solidify your understanding of it (Due 2 weeks from the date of your letter of appointment, unless otherwise stated in letter of appointment)

 Readings: To be found in our Training Database-- see list below for full information regarding required readings and where to find them in the database.